Social Work Theory & Practice D

 4. Have a critical understanding of the application of the AASW Code of ethics and knowledge of a range of perspectives and theoretical frameworks that influence ethical decision making in practice

-5. Apply knowledge from a range of theoretical frameworks, models and approaches to assessment and intervention with clients, including work with people from culturally and linguistically diverse groups and involuntary clients.
+5. Apply knowledge from a range of theoretical frameworks, models and approaches to assessment and intervention with clients, paying particular attention to work with people from culturally and linguistically diverse groups

 6. Demonstrate effective collaboration with peers and others in the contexts of team work and delivery of direct social work services to clients

 7. Demonstrate a capacity to search for and analyse relevant literature in relation to ethical social work practice and specific issues related to direct work with clients